 + PRO: 24-hour security available

 Still, while expats should take care, they need not worry too much going about their general workdays and lives.
-Many international organisations that expats are likely to work for have strict safety regulations and organise secure accommodation for their employees whilst employing 24-hour guards to monitor workplaces and residences.
+Many international organisations that employ expats have strict safety regulations and organise secure accommodation for their employees while employing 24-hour guards to monitor workplaces and residences.

 Weather in Luanda